turbot/steampipe-plugin-uptimerobot/docs/tables/uptimerobot_maintenance_window.md

   duration > 60;
 ```

-### List the maintenance windows that are checked on daily basis
+### List maintenance windows that are checked on daily basis

 ```sql
 select